highcode-type.api

 # This interface hides the implementation details of highcode

-# Uniqkind, Uniqtyp, and Uniqtype defined inside
+# Uniqkind, Uniqtype, and Uniqtypoid defined inside

 # highcode_uniq_types.
 The main point of this is to shield our code